European Cavernoma Alliance

 May 2020: Abstract submitted to the European Conference on Rare Diseases and Orphans Drugs (ECRD) 2020

 Fast Facts (Angioma Alliance)

 CCM Care Guidelines (Angioma Alliance)

 People with cavernoma (also known as cavernous angioma or cerebral cavernous malformations, CCM) typically arrive at emergency care with stroke-like symptoms such as paralysis and neurological deficits (e.g., vision or speech impairment).
 Others have epileptic seizures or serious headaches.
 It often takes a long time until we get the right diagnosis, because an MRI scan is needed (a CT scan is not enough!).

-In this article, Jana Bergholtz (chair of the newly formed European Cavernoma Alliance) talks about what cavernomas are, our search for equal access across Europe, more clinical research and better person-centred care.
+In this article, Jana Bergholtz (founder of Cavernöst Angiom Sverige-CASE, Sweden and currently leading the efforts of the European Cavernoma Alliance) talks about what cavernomas are, our search for equal access across Europe, more clinical research and better person-centred care.
 Even though there is still no treatment except neurosurgery, we are certain there is a solution, not only for us, but many others with cavernoma, still undiagnosed.